Vanilla-OS/handbook/_posts/2022-12-09-install-flatpaks.md

 ## Install Flatpak

-- The preferred way to install Flatpak is to choose it in the **First Setup** wizard.
-If you didn't do it, then you can install it manually using the transactional shell:
+- The preferred way to install Flatpak is to toggle it in the **First Setup** wizard.
+If you didn't toggle it, you can install it manually using the transactional shell:

 ```bash
 sudo abroot exec apt install flatpak gnome-software-plugin-flatpak